Reconciliation Action Plan

 RAP 2013–2016

-The AASW’s first RAP, launched at the AGM on 23 November 2013, recognises the special place of Aboriginal and Torres Strait Islander peoples as the First Australians.
+The AASW’s first RAP, launched at the AGM on 23 November 2013, recognises the special place of Aboriginal and Torres Strait Islander Peoples as the First Australians.
 It also demonstrates respect for Aboriginal and Torres Strait Islander ways of knowing, being and doing through incorporation into social work theory and practice.